Spiolet/tutorials/cses sum of two values tutorial.md

 ```
 ## Explenation

-when the 2 variable both get to the middle, and there is no solution, it prints IMPOSSIBLE, but if there is a solution, it prints out the solution.
+When the variables p and q meet, and there is no solution, it prints IMPOSSIBLE, but if there is a solution, it prints out the solution.

 ### Important parts
 ```py